-Good to know: The Drawing Room serves handed blended teas and delicious scones with clotted cream.
+Good to know: The Drawing Room serves hand-blended teas and delicious scones with clotted cream.
 Their adjacent shop is the place to buy decorative pillows and scented candles.
 Stop off in Port Chester for a pizza margarita at Mario Batali's Tarry Lodge and freshly baked bread and cured meats from the market.

-Head to Rockland if you're in the mood for farm-fresh food without the Boston or New York price tag.
+If you're in the mood for farm-fresh food without the Boston or New York price tag.
 Make a reservation at Primo and enjoy a creative menu that uses produce and animals raised on the property.

 Route to take: Route 1 affords beautiful coastal scenery, complete with waves crashing into rocky cliffsides and charming lighthouses.